 The Steadson Doll Collection

-In 1996, in order to house the collection of over 200 dolls, the Mudgee Historical Society Inc acquired a former church building in Mudgee South and re-located the church to the rear of the Colonial Inn Museum site.
+In 1996, in order to house the collection of over 200 dolls, the Mudgee Historical Society Inc. acquired The Dungeree Church building in Mudgee South and re-located the church to the rear of the Mudgee Museum site.